I grew more as human during the holiday season of 2018 than I had the previous decade. For you to understand, you need some back-story.

-Although I have no idea what the future holds, my heart is open.
-Four months ago, I didn’t know jobs like this even existed.
-Honestly, I got such a positive response from the warehouse staff, I thought the 3rd party wellness company would hire me back and place me in another location.
+Since then, a lot has happened.
+I got such a positive response from the warehouse staff; I thought the 3rd party wellness company would hire me back and place me in another location.
 However, this opportunity continued to teach me lessons even after it was over.

-Everything you just read poured out of me in February, as soon as the temp position ended.
-(It’s June now.)
+Everything you just read poured out of me in February 2019, as soon as the temp position ended.
 The only difference was that the previous edit included the names of the companies and correct names of the employees.)
 Every job I’ve had in the past encouraged me to promote myself and my accomplishments on social media.
 So, after completing this article I published it on my website-blog and shared it on social media.
 And because of my bubbling heart, I forwarded the blog link to all my warehouse and wellness bosses.

 Apparently sharing info about the wellness company’s clients on social media breaches confidentiality agreements.
 Because of my temp status, I was never informed of this rule – but I pissed off enough big wigs that I burnt a bridge.
+I immediately took this blog down off my website, hoping to make amends.
 Although I apologized and expressed my pure intentions, he informed me that my offence “was terminatable” and they wouldn’t be hiring me back.

-Regardless of what opportunities come, I will be forever changed and forever grateful for the lessons I learned in the warehouse.
+Regardless of what opportunities come or where life takes me, I will be forever changed and forever grateful for the lessons I learned in the warehouse.
 And because the bridge is already burnt, why not share this profound journey with my people?
 I couldn’t keep this story caged in my computer any longer.
 And so here it is…

 Until next time….